“Show the readers everything, tell them nothing.”

 Telling has its place in fiction, but every story you write definitely needs more show than tell.
-We don’t read fiction to have someone tell us a story.
+The reason why is fairly simple; we don’t read fiction to have someone tell us a story.
 In my opinion, we read fiction to experience the story through the character and the world that an author creates.

 In last week’s post, we talked about how “show, don’t tell” is all about using descriptive language and using it properly.

-As an author, your main goal is to provoke feelings in your reader.
-One of the best ways to make that happen is to focus on small details and group them in such a way that when the reader closes their eyes, a vivid picture is created in their mind.
+As an author your main goal is to provoke feelings in your reader.
+One of the best ways to make that happen is to focus on small details and group them in a way that when the reader closes their eyes, a vivid picture is created in their mind.

 However, you don’t want to use all of the senses at once!

-Use strong verbs.
-Strong verbs often connotate movement.
-Worlds like accelerate, deploy, explore, ignite—these words imply action that will pull the subject from one sentence into the next.
+Strong verbs often imply movement.
+Worlds like accelerate, deploy, explore, ignite—these words invoke action that will pull the subject from one sentence into the next.
 However, just like telling, this bit of advice should be used sparingly.
 Weak verbs have their place in literature and shouldn’t be omitted completely.
 But if you’re looking to create tension, or draw attention to a particular scene, use strong verbs.